Table of Contents

-Importantly, first of all, Infinity Splits are NOT Variants, the different artworks you can buy, open in cache‘s or otherwise acquire.
-While those are very cool, and we have a complete guide to those too – we’re looking at card rarity here instead.
+First of all, Infinity Splits are NOT Variants, the different artworks you can buy, open in cache‘s or otherwise acquire.
+While those are very cool, and we have a complete guide to those too, we’re looking at card rarity here instead.

 |Rarity||Border Color||Effect||Booster Cost||Credit Cost||Collection Level|